sharetribe/flex-docs/src/docs/introduction/start-customizing/index.md

 Your no-code configurations are available through the public **Asset Delivery API**.

-Integration and analytics capabilities are available server-side through **Integration API**.
+Capabilities for creating custom integrations and data analytics are available server-side through **Integration API**.

 Authentication to Marketplace API and Integration API happens through the **Authentication API**.